hanami/guides/content/actions/testing.md

 ## Session Testing

-If action works with session and you need to test this action you can put session to `params` block.
-For example you have a action with current account:
+If you need to test an action that works with a session, you can place the session in a `params` block.
+For example, say you have an action with a `current_account`:

 ```ruby
 module Web